What Is Semaglutide and How Does It Work?

 - shortness of breath,

-- severe pain in the upper stomach spreading to the back,
+- severe pain in your upper stomach spreading to the back,

 - nausea with or without vomiting,